nik1t7n/rnbrot/README.md

 Choose option 3 from the menu.
 Provide the absolute path to the encrypted file.
-Provide the path to the directory containing the key zip archive.
+Specify the path to the directory containing the key zip archive.
 Enter the password for the key zip archive.
 Specify the file path to save the decrypted text.
 Encrypt user input: